It’s the terror of knowing what this world is about

 I’m not interested in how he did it, I just know that he was a genius and he could achieve things unthinkable to us, the common mortals.
 The point is that he did it.

-The choral fourth part is Ode to Joy and is based on a Friedrich Schiller’s poem.
-Beethoven’s arrangement is devastating; and I’ve always wondered how this man could ever in the absolute darkness – a composer who had lost his hearing – reach such levels of joy, mania, divinity?
+The choral fourth part is Ode to Joy and it is based on a Friedrich Schiller’s poem.
+Beethoven’s arrangement is devastating; and I’ve always wondered how this man in the absolute darkness – a composer who had lost his hearing – could ever reach such levels of joy, mania, divinity?

-Undoubtedly it’s much easier when everything in the garden is rosy, when you were born privileged and living as such, to dedicate your life to art and creativity.
+Undoubtedly it’s much easier when everything in the garden is rosy, when you were born privileged and live as such, to dedicate your life to art and creativity.

 The hard part isn’t to write, paint or compose.
-The hard part is to be in the right psychological mood and find the time to do it, when you don’t belong to the club of those who are more “equal than the others”.
+The hard part is to get in the right psychological mood and make time to do it, when you are not a cardholder of the “more-equal-than-the-others” club.

 Coups (?) and bombings, puppet-leaders who mortgage entire countries, swarms of refugees drowning into the sea, slaves dying at work producing useless items that other slaves– who are not dying at work – can buy.